Market Entry FAST TRACK

-2. How can I find potential customers, or partners in Russia, Ukraine, Belarus or Kazakhstan?
+2. How can I find potential customers or partners in Russia, Ukraine, Belarus, or Kazakhstan?

 3. How difficult is import into the Eurasian Union and Ukraine?

 SCHNEIDER GROUP supports international companies with the full import process.
-We specialize in complete handling of the logistic chain, product certification, and the preparation of export documents.
+We specialize in complete handling of the logistics chain, product certification, and the preparation of export documents.
 Additionally, we provide registration with the customs office, electronic customs clearance, and the delivery of the goods to the final destination: